A bare knuckle fight for a seat at the copyright table

 The other big author member organisation, the Australian Society of Authors, hasn’t for many years endorsed its own candidate.
 The society already has the ability to nominate two directors to the board of the Copyright Agency and some felt that this was enough influence.

-Three years ago, the investigative journalist Adele Ferguson, with the backing of the MEAA, was voted in for a third term on the Copyright Agency board.
+Three years ago, the investigative journalist Adele Ferguson, backed by the MEAA, and against other union members, was voted in for a third term on the Copyright Agency board.

 However, soon after that she was appointed chair of the Walkley Foundation, which runs the journalism awards of the same name.
 She stepped down from the Copyright Agency due to ”increasing work commitments”.